Wigner's friend's black hole adventure: an argument for complementarity?: Combining extended Wigner's friend paradoxes and black hole cloning

-\textit{Combining FR and black hole physics: our first protocol and no-go theorem.}---Alice and Bob, residing in sealed labs, each measure their part of a Hardy state in the $\ket{\pm}=\sfrac{1}{\sqrt{2}} (\ket{0}\pm\ket{1})$ basis with outcomes $a,b \in \{\pm\}$, modelled unitarily as $U_A,U_B$, and next fall into an old black hole.
-Ursula retrieves the Hawking radiation in which the state of all of Alice's sealed lab is encoded (assuming an argument à la Hayden--Preskill~\cite{hayden2007black}, where for an outsider the black hole dynamics is assumed to be unitary and rapidly mixing), ``undoes'' Alice's measurement by applying the inverse unitary $U_A^\dagger$ and measures $S_A$ in the computational basis\footnote{By computational or $Z$-basis of a qubit, we mean the $\ket{0},\ket{1}$ basis, and by $X$-basis the $\ket{\pm}$-basis.}, obtaining $u \in \{ 0, 1\}$.\footnote{In fact, one could also allow Alice (and Bob) to perform their measurement inside the black hole to do away with the need of Ursula applying $U_A^\dagger$.
+Alice and Bob, residing in sealed labs, each measure their part of a Hardy state\footnote{We will sometimes omit the tensor product symbol for ease of notation, i.e. write $\ket{00}$ or $\ket{0}\ket{0}$ for $\ket{0} \otimes \ket{0}$.}~\cite{hardy1993nonlocality} in the computational basis with outcomes $a,b \in \set{0,1}$, modeled unitarily as $U_A,U_B$, and next fall into an old black hole, i.e. a black hole past the Page time.
+Ursula and Wigner retrieve and decode the Hawking radiation in which the state of all of Alice's and Bob's sealed labs is encoded (assuming an argument à la Hayden--Preskill~\cite{hayden2007black}, where for an outsider the black hole dynamics is assumed to be unitary and rapidly mixing).
+Next, on the system containing Alice's decoded lab, Ursula ``undoes'' Alice's measurement by applying the inverse unitary $U_A^\dagger$ and measures $S_A$ in the $\ket{\pm}=\sfrac{1}{\sqrt{2}} (\ket{0}\pm\ket{1})$ basis with outcome $u \in \{\pm\}$.\footnote{One could also allow Alice (and Bob) to perform their measurement inside the black hole, and in that case question whether Ursula would still have to apply $U_A^\dagger$.
 I thank Eric Cavalcanti for this comment.
-This protocol may be more subtle, as it also involves the question of how Alice's (and Bob's) measurement is modelled from the outside.
-We shortly comment on this in the discussion section.} Wigner acts analogously on Bob's Hawking radiation, obtaining $w \in \{0,1\}$.
-Alice and Bob, once inside the black hole, try to send their outcomes and predictions for $u,w$ towards Ursula and Wigner who fall into the black hole after having performed their measurements.
-The protocol can be repeated many times.
+This protocol may be more subtle, as it also involves the question of how Alice's (and Bob's) measurement inside is modeled from the outside.} Wigner acts analogously on Bob's decoded lab system, obtaining $w \in \{\pm\}$.
+Alice and Bob, once inside the black hole, try to send their outcomes $a,b$ towards Ursula and Wigner who fall into the black hole after having performed their measurements.\footnote{Note that Ursula and Wigner must decode the Hawking radiation at locations where they can still fall into the (evaporating) black hole, and thus cannot do this at late times near null or timelike future infinity.
+We comment more upon this in \Cref{sec:implications}.} The protocol can be repeated many times.